Network availability with clearer operating context

 Structured onboarding keeps delivery, install readiness, and acceptance more organized.

-Defined escalation paths produce clearer updates during service-impacting events.
+Defined escalation paths support clearer updates during service-impacting events.

 Measured disclosure reduces overclaim risk and supports enterprise trust.